 Despite our CSI attempts, we knew one thing for certain: The animal had died after being caught in a fishing net, the remains of which were still wrapped around its maggot-riddled body (see video below).
 It had probably been dead for more than a few days, as evidenced by its distended belly, upon which sat a rock — either as a sign of respect from a previous passerby or at attempt to cause the carcass to explode, we weren’t sure.
 On the off chance that the corpse was that of the incredibly rare Megamouth shark, which I’d recently read had only been sighted or caught less than 50 times, Chris extracted some teeth from the corpse’s mouth.
 They were smaller than human teeth and pointed, not conical like that of a whale’s, so we kept them in the hopes we could ask an expert once we’d returned to the mainland.

 We met up with the crew of the Synapse, showed them our odorous discovery, then hiked a nearby ridge for a view of the sunset before hiking back down the stairs of the erstwhile Pelican Bay hotel and paddling back to our vessel.
 After a dinner of mayonnaise-basted fish (I opted for a veggie burger), we headed topside for an unspoiled view of the Perseids, which delivered some jaw-dropping meteor-shower scenes.

-Our first day in the “Galapagos of the Americas” and the only wildlife we’d spotted was of the dead, putrid-smelling variety.
+Our first day in the “Galapagos of North America” and the only wildlife we’d spotted was of the dead, putrid-smelling variety.